metaborg/documentation/source/langdev/continuous-integration.md

 You should now get a message saying that the repository has branch but does not meet the criteria, as the `Jenkinsfile` is not setup yet.

-Create the a file `Jenkinsfile` in the root of the repository containing (be sure to update the update site path):
+Create the a file `Jenkinsfile` in the root of the repository containing (be sure to update the update site path, and to change the slack integration channel or comment out the slack integration):

 ```
 // workaround for branch-names which contain a slash